MechanicalRock/mechanicalrock.github.io/_posts/2024-11-15-dynamic-tables.markdown

 - Streamlined workflows: We’re focusing more on building robust data solutions rather than wrestling with infrastructure.
 - Cost-effective: No added fees for extra tooling, and we’re using resources more efficiently.

 Dynamic Tables have been a great addition, fitting perfectly into our Snowflake environment and team skill set.
-They’re helping us work more effectively, and we’re excited to see how they’ll continue to support our data strategy moving forward.
+These new objects are helping us work more effectively, and we’re excited to see how Dynamic Tables continue to support our data strategy moving forward.